AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 #### Returns:

+* predictCoroutine: A coroutine that produces prediction from the model.

+* reinforcementCoroutine: A coroutine that controls the reinforcement behaviour.

-* queuedReinforcementCoroutine: A coroutine object.
+* resetCoroutine: A coroutine where it resets the internal data.

 ### stopQueuedReinforcement()